This one is a little bit an extension to Saving For The Web. In particular it deals with making images for the manual, and how to optimise images.

 -bruteto try out all methods.

-Another lossless PNG compressor which can be run after using PNGQuant, it is apparantly originally a fork of png crush.
+Another lossless PNG compressor which can be run after using PNGQuant, it is apparently originally a fork of png crush.
 Usage:

 where image is the filename.
 OptiPNG will then proceed to test several compression algorithms and overwrite the image.png file with the optimised version.
 You can avoid overwriting with the